 - Associations

-He was released in November 2024, having fully served his sentence as determined by the court.
+He was released in the fall of 2023, having fully served his sentence.

 - Associations